-Caltrans Requirements

-Many roadways that are prime locations for roadside vegetation barriers to improve near-road air quality are under Caltrans jurisdiction.
+Examine Caltrans Vegetation Requirements: Many roadways that are prime locations for roadside vegetation barriers to improve near-road air quality are under Caltrans jurisdiction.
 For vegetation within the roadway right-of-way, general Caltrans tree and vegetation guidelines are as follows, with more specific information in Appendix B:

-- Plant trees at least 30 feet from the edge of the traveled way. - Overhanging foliage must be 15 feet vertically from the pavement to the overhanging branches. - Tree trunks should be at least 20 feet from any manholes. - Shrub setback distance is determined by the height and width of the species. - Plant all vegetation at least 10 feet from fences, walls, ditches or drainage features.2 In some circumstances, vegetation can be placed closer to these features with an encroachment permit. - Vegetation must not interfere with safety features such as shoulders, existing barriers, guardrails or signs, and must not interfere with a driver's ability to see a continuous length of roadway. - The vegetation should not add a maintenance burden to Caltrans; it should be managed in perpetuity by the entity responsible for planting or through an agreement with Caltrans or other relevant agency. - Coordination with the appropriate Caltrans District Office is recommended as part of your site evaluation process.
+- Plant trees at least 30 feet from the edge of the traveled way. - Overhanging foliage must be 15 feet from the pavement to the overhanging branches. - Trees must be at least 20 feet from any manholes. - Shrub setback distance is determined by the height and width of the species. - Plant all vegetation at least 10 feet from fences, walls, ditches or drainage features.
+In some circumstances, vegetation can be placed closer to these features with an encroachment permit. - Vegetation must not interfere with safety features such as shoulders, existing barriers, guardrails or signs, and must not interfere with a driver's ability to see a continuous length of roadway.

-Additional Location Factors
+- The vegetation cannot add a maintenance burden to Caltrans; it must be managed in perpetuity by the entity responsible for planting. - Coordination with the appropriate Caltrans District Office is recommended as part of your site evaluation process.

-Proximity to sensitive populations (human populations such as educational facilities, or endangered plant populations) may indicate special consideration during plant selection.
-Examples include avoiding poisonous plants in areas where children may come into contact with them, or avoiding planting native plants near similar unique or endangered native populations3.
-Consideration of micro-site characteristics such as localized wind flow patterns, unique or challenging soil types, site topography and drainage, past history of landscape area use by transients, and wildlife attractiveness may inform plant selection and maintenance activities to ensure long term project success.
-Water availability and road geometry (visibility and site-stopping distance) should also be considered.
+Consider Other Location Factors: Proximity to sensitive populations (human populations such as educational facilities, or endangered plant populations) may indicate special consideration during plant selection.
+Examples include avoiding poisonous plants in areas where children may come into contact with them, or avoiding planting native plants near similar unique or endangered native populations1.
+Consideration of micro-site characteristics such as localized wind flow patterns, unique or challenging soil types, past history of landscape use by transients, and wildlife attractiveness may inform plant selection and maintenance activities to ensure long term project success.